-We live near a genital wide river that gets tons of recreational kayak use.
+We live near a calm wide river that gets tons of recreational kayak use.
 We also live close to dozens of inland lakes of all sizes and shapes.
 This year like you we wanted to get into paddling and didn’t know what we didn’t know.
 We had borrowed friends kayaks and started getting some idea of what we wanted.
 The rec-kayaks were not for me and I found what I wanted in a 14’7” canoe and she wanted a 10’ rec-kayak.

 The boat has to both fit your needs and also fit with what waters you will be in and also what your plans are in that water.

 Even though our 2 boats are quite a bit different they both work best individually and work well together.

 Don’t give up there is someone out there that wants the boat you have and someone else has for sale what you need.

 I appreciate all the advice.
 I’m on the north carolina coast of the outer banks.
 I don’t plan on going into the ocean but we have alot of sound waters around here as well as alot of wildlife padding trails, marshes, etc. I don’t plan on paddling during a gail but we get white cap waves in the sound here if the wind changes to the wrong direction.
 Eventually,when I get more confidant I would possibly like to get a fishing kayak.
 But I just want to paddle around, check out the views and nature for now.